 Here are some ideas that we did:

-- Christmas book: choose one that your family loves.
+Choose a Christmas book that your family loves.
 Have each person in your family write a note about the book and why it’s special to them and to your family

-- Gingerbread houses: use graham crackers to make the houses (instructions below) and include the candies, frosting, etc., for the family to decorate the houses with.
-My sister Sharon gave this recipe to me years ago and it’s a lot easier than making traditional gingerbread houses.
+Use graham crackers to make the houses (instructions below) and include the candies, frosting, etc., for the family to decorate the houses with.
+These gingerbread houses are easy to make and fun for kids to decorate.

 Instructions for Making Candy Trains: